voedger/voedger-internals/server/design/orch.md

 #### Launcher

 - Flow:
+  - Wait for leadership ~or `VVM.servicesShutCtx`~
+    - Leadership key is choosen
-  - Wait for leadership ~or `VVM.servicesShutCtx`~ (do not wait for servicesShutCtx because Launch is blocking method) during leadershipAcquisitionDuration
+    - Do not wait for servicesShutCtx because Launch is blocking method
+    - During leadershipAcquisitionDuration
     - `leadershipDuration` default is 20 seconds
   - If leadership is acquired
     - go LeadershipMonitor